LemonPlague/admindashboard/README.md

 # admindashboard
-final CSS project of TheOdinProject
+This is the final task of the CSS section within TheOdinProject.